RomeoMe5/UOCNS-SE/README.md

 # UOCNS-SE simulator
 Java web service providing API for simulation of networks on a chip and generation of configuration xml-files.

+Aughtors:
+Romanov A. Yu. (a.romanov@hse.ru)
+Stepanov M. A.

 Links:
 - [MIEM UOCNS](http://miem-uocns.ru)